Michael-Mend/quiz/README.md

 variable every time the next button is pushed.
 From there it determines if the answer was correct or inncorrect, and issues the approriate response.
 Once the final question is submited or the time runs out the stop() function is called.

 ![stop function](/images/stop.jpg "Optional Title")

+The stop function prompts you to enter your name then runs through its logic to determine if and where you should be placed on the board.